-The Joint Commission Medication Standard MM.09.01.01 became effective on January 1, 2017.
+The Joint Commission (TJC) Medication Standard MM.09.01.01 became effective on January 1, 2017.
 This medication standard mandates hospitals develop antimicrobial stewardship program (ASP) based on current scientific literature.
-It outlined 8 Expected Performance measures in which institutional leadership should establish ASP as a priority, ASP include the set of CDC-recommended core elements, and ASP uses organization-approved treatment protocols.
-For additional detail, visit https://www.jointcommission.org/assets/1/6/New_Antimicrobial_Stewardship_Standard.pdf.
+It outlined 8 Expected Performance (EP) measures in which institutional leadership should establish ASP as a priority, ASP include the set of CDC-recommended core elements, and ASP uses organization-approved treatment protocols.
+For additional details on this original standard, visit https://www.jointcommission.org/assets/1/6/New_Antimicrobial_Stewardship_Standard.pdf.

 TJC has since revised and expanded these requirements for all Joint Commission–accredited hospitals and critical access hospitals.
 Effective January 1, 2023, there will be 12 new and revised EP measures that address antibiotic stewardship.
 To read more about these updated standards, visit https://www.jointcommission.org/-/media/tjc/documents/standards/r3-reports/r3_antibioticstewardship_july2022_final.pdf.